jonmartin721/devwatch-github/README.md

 ## Roadmap

-Features I'm considering (no promises on timeline - this is a side project):
+This is a side project for me, so I work on it when time allows - but I'd love to see contributions!
+Here are some features I'm considering:
 - **Comment notifications** - Track new comments on issues and PRs
 - **Mention tracking** - Get notified when you're mentioned
 - **Multiple GitHub accounts** - Switch between different accounts
-- **Custom notification filters** - Advanced filtering rules
+- **GitHub OAuth** - Simplified authentication with one-click login
 - **Internationalization** - Support for multiple languages
 - **Dashboard view** - Full-page dashboard for all activity
-- **Integration with other platforms** - GitLab, Bitbucket support

 If any of these sound useful, open an issue or submit a PR!